Our Veterinary Team in Tulsa, OK

 Dr. McNamara graduated from Oklahoma State University Veterinary School in 1996 and began working for the Animal Emergency Center in Tulsa in the spring of 1997.
 He has served as the medical director since 1999.
 Dr. McNamara enjoys all aspects of emergency and critical care medicine but has a special love for trauma-related surgery.
 He is an active member of the Oklahoma Veterinary Medical Association, American Veterinary Medical Association, the Veterinary Emergency and Critical Care Society, the Tulsa County Medical Veterinary Association, and the Veterinary Endoscopy Association.
 He has also served as co-chair for the OVMA Surgical Suite at the Tulsa State Fair for the last several years.
 When not at work, Dr. McNamara keeps busy raising his two wonderful children.
 He also enjoys riding his Harley, hunting, fishing, and enjoying life.

-Dr. Thompson grew up in southeastern Oklahoma and graduated from Wetumka High School.
-He is a 2000 graduate of Oklahoma State University College of Veterinary Medicine and served four years on active duty in the Army Veterinary Corps after graduation.
-He was stationed at Fort Sill, OK, for 18 months.
-In 2002, he became the veterinarian for the Department of Homeland Security Canine Enforcement Program, stationed in Front Royal, Virginia.
-After the Army, he began full-time work at an emergency practice in northern Virginia.
-In the fall of 2006, Dr. Thompson moved back to Oklahoma to be closer to family, and he began working at the Animal Emergency Center in Tulsa.
-He has a special interest in emergency and trauma surgery, as well as treatment of toxins and poisonings.
-Dr. Thompson lives in Owasso with his wife and three children.
-In his free time, he enjoys OSU football and basketball games, hunting, fishing, camping, and traveling.
+Dr. Thompson is a 2000 graduate of Oklahoma State University College of Veterinary Medicine.
+After graduation he served four years on active duty in the Army Veterinary Corps, working with military working dogs and the Department of Homeland Security Canine Enforcement Program.
+After the Army, he worked full-time at an emergency practice in Virginia before moving back to Oklahoma in 2006.
+Dr. Thompson has a special interest in emergency and trauma surgery, as well as treatment of toxins.
+He is married to his wife, Kim, and has three children.
+In his free time, he enjoys long-distance motorcycle riding, golf, OSU football and basketball games, and hiking with his Golden Retriever, Aspen.

 Dr. Keller decided that he wanted to become a veterinarian after writing a career report on veterinary medicine in the 6th grade.
 He later attended Kansas State University, where he obtained his Bachelor of Science degree in Biology and his Doctor of Veterinary Medicine degree.
 He received endoscopy training and certification from Colorado State University, where he acquired experience in using both rigid and flexible endoscopes for endoscopic procedures.
 Dr. Keller’s favorite part about working at the Animal Emergency Center of Tulsa is working with its well-trained, professional staff, and having the opportunity to utilize his training in endoscopy.